chadagreene/ITS_LIVE/documentation/itslive_data_documentation.md

 `[Z,x,y] = itslive_data(...)` also returns map coordinates `x,y` when three outputs are requested.

 `[Z,Lat,Lon] = itslive_data(...,geoout=true)` returns 2D grids `Lat,Lon` of geographic coordinates corresponding to each pixel in `Z`.
 (Requires MATLAB's Mapping Toolbox).
-Note that for large grids such as all of Antarctica at full resolution, this option might take a significant amount of time to compute.
+Note that for large grids such as all of Antarctica at full resolution, the coordinate transformation might take several seconds to compute.

 ## Example 1: Iceland
 Plot a summary mosaic of Iceland: